-17. IMPORTANT DEFINITIONS
+16. IMPORTANT DEFINITIONS

-Carbon Tax Act, 2019: "carbon budget" means an amount of greenhouse gas emissions permitted, against which direct emissions arising from the operations of a person during a defined time period will be accounted for "carbon tax" a tax on the carbon dioxide (${\rm CO_2}$) equivalent of greenhouse gas emissions imposed in terms of Section 2 of the Act "carbon dioxide (CO 2) equivalent" the concentration of carbon dioxide that would cause the same amount of radiative forcing (the difference of sunlight absorbed by the Earth and energy radiated back to space) as a given mixture of carbon dioxide and other greenhouse gases "emissions" the release of greenhouse gases or their precursors; or the release of greenhouse gases and their precursors into the atmosphere, over a specified area and period of time "emission factor" the average emission rate of a given greenhouse gas for a given source, relative to the activity data of a source stream assuming complete oxidation for combustion and complete conversion for all other chemical reactions "fugitive emissions" emissions that are released into the atmosphere by any other means than through an intentional release through stack or vent, including extraction, processing, delivery and burning for energy production of fossil fuels, including leaks from industrial plant and pipelines "greenhouse gas" gaseous constituents of the atmosphere, both natural and anthropogenic, that absorb and re-emit infra-red radiation and includes carbon dioxide (CO_2), methane (CH_4), nitrous oxide ($\mathrm{N}2\mathrm{O}$), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulphur hexafluoride (SF_6) "industrial process" a manufacturing process that chemically or physically transforms materials "Person" includes a partnership, a trust, a municipal entity and a public entity
+Carbon Tax Act, 2019: "carbon budget" means an amount of greenhouse gas emissions permitted, against which direct emissions arising from the operations of a person during a defined time period will be accounted for "carbon tax" a tax on the carbon dioxide $({\rm CO_2})$ equivalent of greenhouse gas emissions imposed in terms of Section 2 of the Act "carbon dioxide (CO 2) equivalent" "emissions" the release of greenhouse gases or their precursors; or the release of greenhouse gases and their precursors into the atmosphere, over a specified area and period of time "emission factor" the average emission rate of a given greenhouse gas for a given source, relative to the activity data of a source stream assuming complete oxidation for combustion and complete conversion for all other chemical reactions "fugitive emissions" emissions that are released into the atmosphere by any other means than through an intentional release through stack or vent, including extraction, processing, delivery and burning for energy production of fossil fuels, including leaks from industrial plant and pipelines "greenhouse gas" gaseous constituents of the atmosphere, both natural and anthropogenic, that absorb and re-emit infra-red radiation and includes carbon dioxide ($\mathrm{CO_2}$), methane ($\mathrm{CH_4}$), nitrous oxide ($\mathrm{N_2O}$), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs) and sulphur hexafluoride ($\mathrm{SF_6}$) "industrial process" a manufacturing process that chemically or physically transforms materials "Person" includes a partnership, a trust, a municipal entity and a public entity

-Climate Change Bill, 2018: "carbon sink" means any process, activity or mechanism which removes a greenhouse gas, an aerosol, or a precursor of a greenhouse gas from the atmosphere "just transition" means a shift towards a low carbon, climate resilient economy and society and ecologically sustainable economies and societies which contribute toward the creation of decent work for all, social inclusion and the eradication of poverty "mitigation" means a human intervention to reduce the sources or enhance the carbon sinks and greenhouse gases "sector" means a collective term for a group of activities with similar characteristics which either emit greenhouse gases or are vulnerable to climate change "vulnerability" means the degree to which a system is susceptible to, or unable to cope with, adverse effects of climate change, including climate variability and extremes.
+Climate Change Bill, 2022: "carbon sink" means any process, activity or mechanism which removes a greenhouse gas, an aerosol, or a precursor of a greenhouse gas from the atmosphere "just transition" means a shift towards a low carbon, climate resilient economy and society and ecologically sustainable economies and societies which contribute toward the creation of decent work for all, social inclusion and the eradication of poverty "mitigation" means a human intervention to reduce the sources or enhance the carbon sinks and greenhouse gases "sector" means a collective term for a group of activities with similar characteristics which either emit greenhouse gases or are vulnerable to climate change "vulnerability" means the degree to which a system is susceptible to, or unable to cope with, adverse effects of climate change, including climate variability and extremes.